Is a VPN legal in the UK? Lawful use, service terms and travel risks

 VPN legality vs content usage

 This is the table that matters for real-world decisions.
 In legal countries, the law usually treats a VPN as neutral technology, but the activity behind it changes the risk picture.
-That is why topics like torrenting with a VPN, access control, and kill switch failures still belong on a legality page.
+Topics like torrenting with a VPN, access control, and kill switch failures still belong on a legality page.

 | Activity | Legal status (global) | Risk level | Practical note |